psjdeveloper/vyomasecurity/src/content/blog/blog2.md

 ---
-title : "Case 002: The Hidden Cyber Threat of Anonymous Platforms and Bots" description : "In this case study, we explore **how anonymous platforms and automated systems can be misused for cybercrime**, and why awareness is the strongest defense.
+title: "Case 002: The Hidden Cyber Threat of Anonymous Platforms and Bots"
+description: "In this case study, we explore how anonymous platforms and automated systems can be misused for cybercrime, and why awareness is the strongest defense."

-tags : ["random"  , 'chat' , "site", "cybersecurity", "vyomaSecurity"]
+pubDate: 2025-01-01
+tags: ["cybersecurity", "online-safety", "anonymous-platforms", "bots", "vyomaSecurity"]
 ---

 # Case 002: The Hidden Cyber Threat of Anonymous Platforms and Bots

 ## Introduction